How to Cancel Loan Protection

 How to Cancel Loan Protection without Defaulting on the Loan

 One of the main concerns borrowers have when disputing any charges with their lender is the possibility of having a negative item filed on their credit report due to the controversy involved.
 By utilising the professional services of a PPI claim company you can have the claims process facilitated by a third party that knows how to cancel loan protection without affecting your credit score.
 Unfortunately, since many personal loans include the cost of the PPI policy (which is usually charged as a one-time premium) within the overall loan amount, it is impossible to stop making payments towards the policy since it is bundled with the loan repayments.
 Thus, you may want to contract professional assistance in having the terms of your loan renegotiated to exclude the mis-sold PPI policy, while also receiving a full PPI refund.

 Why Are Lenders Motivated to Mis-Sell PPI?

 Considering the fact that more consumers are learning how to cancel loan protection policies, and some high street banks have even been fined millions of pounds for PPI mis-selling, one would have to wonder why a lender would risk their reputation by mis-selling PPI.
 Unfortunately, while approximately 50,000 people are receiving PPI refunds with the help of companies that know how to cancel loan protection each year, this amounts to less than 1% of the 20 million PPI policies currently in existence.
 Furthermore, reports issued by the Financial Services Authority (FSA) indicate that some lenders earn the majority of their profit through PPI policy commissions.
-Luckily, you can begin receiving complete compensation for any funds allocated towards a mis-sold PPI policy by participating in a free consultation with The PPI Claim Company.
+Luckily, you can begin receiving complete compensation for any funds allocated towards a mis-sold PPI policy by participating in a free consultation with Belmont Thornton.

 blog comments powered by